Target level of study

 Faculty of Science

-At the start of this teaching unit, the group of students (4 maximum) has a set of documents among which we systematically find the Product Functional Specifications containing a validated solution in principle.
-The group of students must then propose a critical analysis of the documents submitted and build an organizational plan to produce a technical file containing all the plans for the parts of the product.
+At the start of this teaching unit, the group of students (maximum of four) is given a set of documents, which always includes the Product Functional Specifications containing a validated solution in principle.
+The group of students must then provide a critical analysis of the documents provided and draw up an organizational plan to produce a technical file containing all the plans for the product's parts.

-In this progression, the student must go through an essential step which consists of defining the product (CAD model) and arguing, through a set of calculation notes, the choice of components retained and the sizing of the product parts.
+In this progression, students must go through an essential step, which consists of defining the product (CAD model) and justifying, through a set of calculation notes, the choice of components and the dimensions of the product's parts.

 During the final project review, in the presence of the client, the group of students will present these results.